GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_cloud.md

 ### How are users authenticated on the Spotlight on SQL Server Enterprise?

 * Standards based authentication protocol OIDC.
-* Claim based secured and signed authentication token
+* Claim based secured and signed authentication token.

 ### Where can I find security and compliance information on the Windows Azure Platform?
 The best place to go is the [Windows Azure](https://azure.microsoft.com/en-us/overview/trusted-cloud/) site itself.